strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 acks=all
 retries=2147483647
 ```
 The `retries` property sets the number of retries when resending a failed message request.
-That impressive-looking number is the default and maximum value.
+While that number might look impressive, what we're saying is, in effect, "retry forever".

 > **Delivery timeout**
 >